Connecting Operational Meteorologists in Pursuit of Excellence

 Administration: The scholarship selection is administered by the NWA Education Committee.
 The NWA office announces the call for applications in January-February each year, applications close 15 April and the scholarship designee will be notified in late-May.

-Note that past recipients of the David Sankey Minority Scholarship in Meteorology are ineligible.
+Past recipients of the David Sankey Minority Scholarship in Meteorology are ineligible.
 While students are encourage to apply for multiple NWA scholarships, the NWA will not award a student multiple scholarships in any given academic year.

 Award Criteria: The scholarship is awarded based on: